e-dong/Maze-MIPS-Assembly-Game/README.md

 1).
 At this point you should see 3 colors:

-         - Red represents the walls of the maze
+         a.
+Red represents the walls of the maze

-	 - green represents the current position of your character
+	 b.
+Green represents the current position of your character

-	 - orange represents the treasure
+	 c.
+Orange represents the treasure

 2).
 Navigate your character to the treasure to win the game2).
 Navigate your character to the treasure to win the game